genomicsITER/prepABEL/README.md

 # Save chunked VCF filename into a temporal variable
 f=$file

-# Read the dosage VCF file, line by line, and extract the dosage field information for each SNP at each individual
+# Read the dosage VCF file, line by line, and extract the dosage field information for each SNP
-# Write the data into a SNP by individual matrix:
+# at each individual.
+Write the data into a SNP by individual matrix:
 echo "Reading dosage VCF data..."

 # If chunked VCF have header, add "NR>10"